StrangerStrings/circles/README.md

-# Visual Circle Instrument
+# Visual Circles Instrument
 <br/>

 ## Instructions

 Open the file 'index.html' using any browser (chrome, safari etc)

+Make it full screen, ideally on a telly

 Press the letter keys on your keyboard to light it up